aryankumar120/Introspeech-AI/README.md

 # 🧠 How It Works
 1. Rubric Processing

-The application reads the uploaded rubric using Pandas.
+ - The application reads the uploaded rubric using Pandas.

-Each row contains:
+-> Each row contains: criterion, description, keywords (comma-separated), weight

-criterion

-description

-keywords (comma-separated)

-weight

 2. Transcript Parsing

 The user pastes a self-introduction into the text area.

-The system:

-Cleans text

-Converts to lowercase

-Splits into tokens for keyword checks
+The system: Cleans text, Converts to lowercase, Splits into tokens for keyword checks

 3. Semantic Scoring

-Uses:

-SentenceTransformer("all-MiniLM-L6-v2")
+Uses: SentenceTransformer("all-MiniLM-L6-v2")

-This computes cosine similarity between:

-Criterion keywords

-Student transcript

-Scores range between 0 and 1, later scaled to weights.
+This computes cosine similarity between: Criterion keywords, Student transcript, Scores range between 0 and 1, later scaled to weights.

 4. Keyword Matching